nLab model structure on functors

 Theorem

-1. CC is a cofibrantly generated model category, and
+1. a cofibrantly generated model category,

-2. CC admits copowers by the hom-objects D(x,y)SD(x,y)\in \mathbf{S}, which preserve acyclic cofibrations.
-(For instance, this is the case if S=\mathbf{S}= Set, or if S\mathbf{S} is a monoidal model category, CC is an S \mathbf{S} -model category, and the hom-objects D(x,y)D(x,y) are cofibrant in S\mathbf{S}.)
+(This is the case for instance if S=\mathbf{S}= Set, or if S\mathbf{S} is a monoidal model category, CC is an S \mathbf{S} -model category, and the hom-objects D(x,y)D(x,y) are cofibrant in S\mathbf{S}.)

 Proof

-Assuming the existence of such copowers, for any xob(D)x\in ob(D) the “evaluation at xx” functor ev x:[D,C]Cev_x \colon [D,C]\to C has a left adjoint F xF_x sending ACA\in C to the functor yD(x,y)Ay\mapsto D(x,y)\odot A, where \odot denotes the copower.
+Assuming the existence of such copowers, for any xob(D)x\in ob(D) the “evaluation at xx” functor ev x:[D,C]Cev_x \colon [D,C]\longrightarrow C has a left adjoint F xF_x sending ACA\in C to the functor yD(x,y)Ay\mapsto D(x,y)\odot A, where \odot denotes the copower.
 Now if II and JJ are generating sets of cofibrations and trivial cofibrations for CC, let I DI^D be the set of maps F x(i)F_x(i) in [D,C][D,C], for all iIi\in I and xob(D)x\in ob(D), and similarly for JJ.
 Then the projective fibrations and trivial fibrations are characterized by having the right lifting property with respect to J DJ^D and I DI^D respectively, while both I DI^D and J DJ^D permit the small object argument since II and JJ do and colimits in [D,C][D,C] are pointwise.
 Since the trivial fibrations in [D,C][D,C] clearly coincide with the fibrations that are weak equivalences, it remains only to show that all J DJ^D-cell complexes are weak equivalences.
 But a J DJ^D-cell complex is objectwise a cell complex built from cells D(x,y)jD(x,y)\odot j for maps jJj\in J, and the assumption ensures that these are trivial cofibrations in CC, hence so is any cell complex built from them.

 There do exist projective model structures that do not fall under this theorem, however, such as the following.